- Home

 enum—The enum field lists the possible values for a parameter.
 This is useful for parameters that should only accept a limited set of values.
 Developers can define custom lists of values that a parameter should accept to use this.

-- pattern—The pattern field is used with string types to specify a regular expression that the string must match.
-This is particularly useful for validating specific formats, such as phone numbers, postal codes, or custom identifiers.
+- pattern—Use the pattern field with string types to specify a regular expression that the string must match.
+This is useful for validating specific formats, such as phone numbers, postal codes, or custom identifiers.

 -

 examples—The examples field provides one or more examples of valid values for the parameter.
-This helps the AI engine understand what kind of data is expected and can be especially useful for interpretation and validation purposes.
+This helps the AI engine understand the kind of data it needs and can be especially useful for interpretation and validation purposes.

 -